 Our intellectual property legal services include all aspects of trademarks, design, copyright, IP Audits and IP searches.
 Given our firm’s diverse client base and cross-practice approach, we are well placed to advise our clients on intellectual property issues that affect them and their business.

-There are certain legal obligations that come with hiring employees.
+There are certain that come with hiring employees.
 Some of your legal obligations as an employer include:

 - Paying your employees correct wages